-According to the UT Study Regulations, full-time students can apply for the extension of studies to eliminate academic lagging.
-This means that if the final date of the study period can be postponed up to 12 months so that the student can make up for insufficient academic progress.
-Part-time students can extend studies by the time spent studying part time.
+According to the UT Study Regulations, full-time students can apply for an extension of studies to eliminate academic lagging.
+This means that the final date of the study period can be postponed for up to 12 months so that the student can make up for insufficient academic progress.
+Part-time students can extend studies by up to the length of time spent studying part-time.

-Before the study period can be extended, the percentage of completion of the curriculum is assessed.
-Based on that, the student will be transferred to the extension year either as a full-time or part-time student.
+Before the study period can be extended, the percentage completion of the curriculum is assessed.
+Based on this, the student will be transferred to the extension year either as a full-time or part-time student.
 The study load cannot be changed during the extension period.

-If you take academic leave during the extension, you must always submit an application for continuing the extension as soon as the academic leave ends.
+NB!
+If you take academic leave during the extension, you must always submit an application to continue the extension before academic leave ends.